wendyverdonk93/docs/content/faq/general/supported-currencies.md

 Automatic withdrawals are also in Euros.
 You must schedule withdrawals in other currencies manually.

-For more information about automatic and manual withdrawal, see FAQ Finance – [Paying out funds from your MultiSafepay account](/faq/finance/paying-out-funds-from-your-multisafepay-account/).
+For more information about automatic and manual withdrawal, see FAQ Finance – [Paying out funds from your account balance](/faq/finance/paying-out-funds-from-your-account-balance/).

 ## Adding multi-currency business bank accounts to your MultiSafepay account